esciencecenter-digital-skills/research-software-support/modules/softwarelandscape/slides.md

 <img src="media/research-software-landscape-logos.svg" />

 note:
-Many initiatives have been started or adopted from to solve the problems that were mentioned.
+Many initiatives have been started to solve the problems that were mentioned.

 - Research Software Engineers communities and networks
 - Open Science